-When closing the back door (hardtop) or tailgate (soft-top), make sure it is fully closed.
+When closing the back door, make sure it is fully closed.

-See "Luggage stowage precautions" in Part 2 for precautions to observe in loading luggage.
+See "Luggage stowage precautions" in Part 2 for precautions to observe for loading luggage.

-- Keep the back door (hardtop) or tailgate (soft-top) closed while driving.
-This not only keeps the luggage from being thrown out but also prevents exhaust gases from entering the vehicle. - If the open back door (hardtop) or tailgate (soft-top) hides the rear stop and tail lights or rear turn signal lights while you are parked, other road users must be warned of the presence of your vehicle by a warning triangle or other device.
+- Keep the back door closed while driving.
+This not only keeps the luggage from being thrown out but also prevents exhaust gases from entering the vehicle. - If the open back door hides the stop and tail lights, rear turn signal lights or rear retro reflectors while you are parked, other road users must be warned of your vehicle by a warning triangle or other device.